 In A Cruel God Reigns Jeremy becomes a drug addict and prostitute to help him cope with the Post Traumatic Stress Disorder he suffers from due to months of torture and rape at the hands of his step-father.
 So not quite "functional," but more functional than he would have been.

 Tarn of the Decepticon Justice Division in Transformers: More than Meets the Eye is addicted to transformation, but carries out his duty (torturing and killing Decepticon criminals) none the less.
 Somewhat subverted in that it causes him to rapidly burn through transformation cogs, which can cause a slight case of dead.

-In Blue Is The Warmest Colour, Clementine, who's English language teacher, become one after being dumped by Emma for cheating on her.
+In Blue Is The Warmest Colour, Clementine, who's an English language teacher, became one after being dumped by Emma for cheating on her.

 The Expendables: Gunnar is heavily suggested to be a junkie (a heroin addiction, presumably, based on the typical understanding of the word "junkie", but his exact addiction is a mystery), which heavily clouds his sense of better judgment and seriously afflicts his personality, yet he was still able to take on Ying Yang, and would have beaten him in one-on-one combat had Barney not interfered.

 Ghosts of Mars: Melanie Ballard (Natasha Henstridge) is a drug addict, but manages to hold down a job as a police officer.
 Ironically, her drug use ends up saving her life.
 When she's possessed by a martian ghost, Jason Statham's character gives her a puff of her own drug.
 Melanie can take it, the alien ghost can't and bails out.
 Compare one of the thugs, who is addicted to a different drug (a highly-nitrated compressed air) that results in him cutting off his own finger and, eventually, dropping a grenade at his own feet.
 Definitely not an example.